Startups made easy. Sorted.

 Did you know?
 ‘Unapproved’ is the term we use for schemes that aren’t officially signed off by HMRC and are largely unregulated.

 Unapproved options can be given to people the EMI Scheme doesn’t cover.
 It’s a good way to give equity to contractors, consultants and team members abroad.
-The Unapproved scheme has fewer tax advantages than the EMI scheme, particularly for recipients.
-The only advantage is that tax is delayed until shares are exercised – your option holders don’t owe any tax when you grant their options.
+The Unapproved scheme has fewer tax advantages than the EMI scheme, particularly for employee recipients.
+The only advantage is that the employee’s tax is delayed until shares are exercised – your option holders don’t owe any tax when you grant their options.
 Some jurisdictions differ on this rule (such as Isle of Man, for example) so be sure to check the rule for your jurisdiction.
+There are more complex rules that come into play when Unapproved Options are awarded to non-employee advisors, which we have detailed in the link below.

 The Income Tax and Capital Gains Tax recipients of Unapproved options will pay depends on their circumstances – in particular, where they’re located.
 Because you can grant Unapproved options to contractors and employees abroad, they will have to pay Income Tax according to the tax rules of where they are a tax resident.
 If you’re interested in granting options to employees abroad, read our article How to give share options to your overseas employees.